Fish-MIP/FishMIP2.0_ISIMIP3a/README.md

 2023**

-Uploading simulations by this date is essential to ensure enough time for analysis and writing of manuscripts in time for presentation of preliminary results at the FishMIP workshop Oct 3-7th and for submission to the Special Issue.
+Uploading simulations by this date is essential to ensure enough time for analysis and writing of manuscripts in time for submission to the Special Issue.
 If you are able to upload results sooner, that would be helpful.
 If you need more time, please let us know as soon as possible.

 Progress towards this deadline will be supported and facilitated through online global and regional modeller workshops to: